-[This reporting requirement for undistributed property may cause real heartburn for some estates.
+This reporting requirement for undistributed property may cause real heartburn for some estates.
 Executors may be reluctant to provide full information about all estate assets to beneficiaries who are only entitled to receive a general bequest that may represent a fairly small portion of the estate.
 Furthermore, it will be burdensome.
-In effect, each beneficiary who has not already been funded by the 30 day due date will receive a report that may be about as long as the Form 706 without attachments-including a list of all assets listed on the return that have not yet been sold or distributed and that could be distributed to the beneficiary.]
+In effect, each beneficiary who has not already been funded by the 30 day due date will receive a report that may be about as long as the Form 706 without attachments-

+including a list of all assets listed on the return that have not yet been sold or distributed and that could be distributed to the beneficiary.

-The ACTEC Comments took the position that a beneficiary who has not received his or her distribution when the Form 8971 is filed should receive a Schedule A that merely lists the value of the bequest, and that when the bequest is subsequently funded, the executor should file a supplemental Form 8971 and Schedule A. The Comments point that listing all assets that could be used to fund the bequest can be very misleading:
+The ACTEC Comments regarding Form 8971and the ACTEC Comments regarding the proposed regulations both take the position that a beneficiary who has not received his or her distribution when the Form 8971 is filed should receive a Schedule A that merely lists the value of the bequest, and that when the bequest is subsequently funded, the executor should file a supplemental Form 8971 and Schedule A listing the assets actually distributed to the beneficiary.
+The Comments point out that listing all assets that could be used to fund the bequest can be very misleading:

-Providing Schedule A to a beneficiary listing all items of property that could be used to fund the beneficiary's distribution, when the beneficiary will not, in fact, receive all of such assets (even when the listing states that the beneficiary's distribution will be funded in whole or in part with the listed assets), can result in a beneficiary believing he or she will be entitled to all of such assets.
+Furnishing Schedule A to a beneficiary listing all items of property that could be used to fund the beneficiary's distribution, when the beneficiary will not, in fact, receive all of such assets (even when the listing states that the beneficiary's distribution will be funded in whole or in part with the listed assets), can result in a beneficiary believing he or she will be entitled to all of such assets.
+In fact, in an extended administration, many of the assets of an estate may be sold, so that the beneficiary will not receive any of the assets reported on the estate tax return.
 Schedule A does not provide a place for the executor to notify such a beneficiary that the assets reported on the Schedule as property in which the beneficiary has acquired an interest includes assets (and potentially a significant number of assets) that the beneficiary will not receive.
-Moreover, we believe that the confusion will be increased by the portion of Schedule A titled "Notice to Beneficiaries" which states "[y]ou have received this schedule to inform you of the value of property you received from the estate of the decedent named above" (emphasis added).
+Moreover, it is likely that the confusion will be increased by the portion of Schedule A titled "Notice to Beneficiaries" that states "[y]ou have received this schedule to inform you of the value of property you received from the estate of the decedent named above" (emphasis added).